Damn Small Linux: Boot options

 Boot options are also called "cheat codes" in DSL.
-Automatic hardware detection may fail, or the user may want to use something other than the default settings (language, keyboard, VGA, fail safe graphics, text mode...).
+Automatic hardware detection may fail, or the user may want to use something other than the default settings (language, keyboard, VGA, fail-safe graphics, text mode...).
 DSL allows the user to enter one or more cheat codes at the boot prompt.
 If nothing is entered, DSL will boot with the default options.
 Cheat codes affect many auto-detection and hardware options.
 Many cheat codes also affect the GUI.
 The list of cheat codes can be seen at boot time and also at the DSL Wiki.

-You can also Run PartyDisk on DSL.

 The MyDSL system

 MyDSL is handled and maintained mostly by Robert Shingledecker and hosted by many organizations, such as ibiblio and Belgium's BELNET.
-There are 2 areas of MyDSL: regular and testing.
+There are two areas of MyDSL: regular and testing.
 The regular area contains extensions that have been proven stable enough for everyday use and is broken down into different areas such as apps, net, system, and uci (Universal Compressed ISO - Extensions in .uci format are mounted as a separate file system to minimize RAM use).
-The testing area is for newly submitted extensions that theoretically work well enough, but may have any number of bugs.
+The testing area is for newly submitted extensions that theoretically work well enough but may have any number of bugs.